Dean - Don Pope-Davis

 - All students, including transfer students, must complete the last 30 semester credits required for the baccalaureate degree on the New Mexico State University campus.
 The four-year Servicemen’s Opportunity College Program students are not exempt from this regulation.

-- All majors require a minimum 2.5 cumulative GPA to graduate, except Communication Disorders, which requires a 3.0 cumulative GPA.
+- All majors require a minimum 2.5 cumulative GPA to graduate, except Kinesiology, which requires a 2.75 cumulative GPA and Communication Disorders, which requires a 3.2 cumulative GPA.

 - Students in teacher preparation programs must be officially admitted to the Teacher Education Program.
 See requirements under Admission to the Teacher Education program and Competitive Admission Process.

-- In addition, if faculty at any time determine that a student is weak in a particular skill, the College of Education may require remedial procedures.
+- In addition, if faculty at any time determine that a student is below expected program requirements in a particular skill, the College of Education may require remedial procedures.

-- Nine to ten credits in General Education Area I (language arts); twelve to thirteen for elementary education
+- Nine to ten credits in General Education Area I (language arts)

-- Six credits in General Education Area II (mathematics)
+- Three credits in General Education Area II (mathematics)

 - Eight credits in General Education Area III (laboratory science)

-- Nine credits from General Education Area IV (social/behavioral sciences)
+- Six-nine credits from General Education Area IV (social/behavioral sciences)

-- Nine credits in General Education Area V (humanities and fine arts)
+- Six-nine credits in General Education Area V (humanities and fine arts)